-Most of us have never heard of any famous locksmiths.
+Most of us have never heard of a famous locksmith in London, Stratford locksmith or any other area for that matter.
 It is rare if we know the name of any locksmith who has made a name for himself.
 Locksmithing is a low-key business, and although professionals do gain success in their business, they hardly become famous.
 What’s rarer, are famous people, who have been locksmithing enthusiasts along with having brought revolutionizing changes in the world.

 French Revolution, World War II, the Declaration of Independence of the United States are highly the events that come to mind when we think of locksmithing.
 Following is a list of famous men who changed the course of history during such events, but were also locksmiths unbeknownst to the common man.